Shallow Coral Reef Habitat

 We Restore Coral Reefs

-- We facilitate, lead, fund, and implement efforts to grow corals in protected conditions.
+- Facilitating, leading, funding, and implementing efforts to grow corals in protected conditions.
 NOAA and partners collect broken corals and grow them in dense coral nurseries.
 They are then reattached to reefs piece by piece with cement, zip ties, and nails.

-- We combat the invasive species, such as algae, that disturb the balance of life on reefs.
-To further prevent reefs from being smothered, we work to reduce runoff of sediment and other pollutants from nearby land, which can feed algae growth.
+- Combating invasive species, such as algae, that disturb the balance of life on reefs.
+To further prevent reefs from being smothered, we work to reduce runoff of sediment and other pollutants, which can feed algae growth, from nearby land.

-- We have established a contract-based emergency response system to address ship groundings and other physical impacts to corals.
+- Establishing a contract-based emergency response system to address ship groundings and other physical impacts to corals.
 This system has responded to hundreds of incidents, saving tens of thousands of corals.

 To address the complex nature of threats that face shallow and deep sea coral, we work to protect these valuable habitats through the NOAA Coral Reef Conservation Program and with partners.

-Restoration funding provided by the program inspires state and local organizations to conduct projects of value to their communities.
+Restoration funding provided by the program enables state and local organizations to conduct projects of value to their communities.
 For every million dollars in grants we award, 15 or more jobs are created in addition to the resource recovery value.